Social Justice Action Teams

 - Create a timeline for activities

-- Research related organizations on campus
+- Research related organizations on campus and connect.

 - Create a process to integrate new members as they come on board